At a Glance

 2. You don’t change the habits that got you into debt

-If you continue to spend impulsively or not pay your balances in full, it’s unlikely that you’ll be able to kick your debt to the curb.
+If you continue to spend impulsively or don’t pay your balances in full, it’s unlikely that you’ll be able to kick your debt to the curb.
 While it may not be on the top of your list of fun things to do, taking time to reflect and change your money habits is essential for getting out of debt for good.

 3. You close old accounts

 You’re probably excited for the moment when you pay off your first account and can close it altogether.
 But before you do, consider your credit utilization ratio.
 This is the amount of credit you’re using compared to the total amount you have available.
 Closing old accounts can raise your ratio (you want it to be 30% or less).
-By paying off accounts and keeping them open, you’ll be able to lower your ratio and raise your score.
+By paying off accounts and keeping them open, you’ll be able to lower your ratio and raise your credit score.

 4. You don’t set any goals